troydhanson/info-theory/lzw/README.md

 Back up [parent page](https://github.com/troydhanson/info-theory).

-Lempel-Ziv's LZ77/LZ78 compression methods are the basis of LZW described in a 1984 IEEE Computer [article](welch_1984_lzw.pdf).
+Lempel-Ziv's LZ77/LZ78 compression methods are the basis of LZW, described in Welch's 1984 IEEE Computer [article](welch_1984_lzw.pdf).
-LZW encodes its input as a series of indexes into a running dictionary of already-seen sequences.
-LZW seeds the dictionary with the 256 bytes.
+LZW encodes its input as a series of indexes into a running dictionary.
+LZW seeds the dictionary with the 256 singleton "sequences"- the bytes.

 Encoding is a process of emitting indexes.
 As it works through the input, it considers successive symbols, making the sequence as long as possible